 Getting Down to Business

 Having been a drummer myself for most of my life, what I've done is combine the styles of John Bonham and Bill Ward, shaping it all with generous doses of Terry Bozzio and Fritz Randow (the German group Eloy's drummer who joined the group for their second LP, entitled "Inside").

-Now I know, Bill Ward is not a very memorable drummer; he can't play Frank Zappa's "The Black Page" blindfolded or anything, but when the beat comes down, there he is.
+Now I know, Bill Ward may not be a very memorable drummer; he can't play Frank Zappa's "The Black Page" backwards and blindfolded or anything, but when the beat comes down - there he is!
 He's a solid, dependable drummer who plays appropriately for the song at hand.

 Unless you're a Buddy Rich, Don Henley or Ringo Starr, most drummers find out that the crowd didn't come just to see them!
 I'll of course have more to say about drummers later...
 So where do we start?
 With an instrument?...an artful connection to current events?...the chemistry between band members?
 There are so many factors that go into producing a major new sound.
 Oh heck, I'll just start with a little about drums and percussion and that will probably lead me somewhere!
 Perhaps the drummer is the place to start!
 After all, don't you always hear that the beat is basic?
 Let that be our "pedestrian beat" idea as we waltz through this topic.